 Get a behind-the-scenes look at some of your family’s favorite movies while also going on fun rides inspired by The Mummy, Despicable Me, Fast & Furious, The Simpsons, and others.
 Watch live stunt performances and snack on oversized donuts at this California theme park and working TV and movie studio.

 Harry Potter fans can sip butterbeer and shop for Hogwarts house gear at Hogsmeade in Universal Studios Hollywood’s incredibly popular Wizarding World of Harry Potter.
-Visitors can also watch King Kong tear down buildings in the world’s largest and most intense three-dimensional performance during the must-see World Famous Studio Tour.
+Visitors can watch King Kong tear down buildings in the world’s largest and most intense three-dimensional performance during the must-see World Famous Studio Tour.

 6. Huntington Beach (Surf City USA)